Counties Drama Festival

 of the individual Areas.

-take place from 25th February - 2nd March 2013 and will be adjudicated
+Festival will take place from 20th - 25th February 2017 and will be adjudicated

 you wish to be part of this 'fun' festival you can obtain more information by